MewX/yorhel-vndb/README.md

   # Or when using Docker, start the container as follows:
   docker run -ti --name vndb -p 3000:3000 -v "`pwd`":/var/www --rm vndb /var/www/util/docker-init.sh 3
 ```

+**Non-rewrites**

+Some parts of this repository are not affected by these rewrites.
+These include
+the database structure, most of the scripts in `util/`, some common modules
+spread across `lib/` and Multi, which resides in `lib/Multi/`.
+That's not to
+say these are *final* or *stable*, but they're largely independent from the
+website code.

 # License